geospatial-jeff/batch-thumbnails/README.md

 # batch-thumbnails
-Generate image thumbnails on AWS Batch
+Generate image thumbnails on AWS Batch with array jobs.

 # Deployment
 1. Clone the library.